seleniumbase/SeleniumBase/README.md

 <h3>🔵 How to handle iframes:</h3>

-🔵 <b>ProTip™:</b> iframes follow the same principle as new windows: You must first switch to the iframe if you want to perform actions in there:
+🔵 <b>iframes</b> follow the same principle as new windows: You must first switch to the iframe if you want to perform actions in there:

 ```python
 self.switch_to_frame("iframe")